 Your card is charged for the time and distance of your trip on the night that your trip finishes.
 However we don't get notified of your tolls until some weeks later, so these are charged separately in your monthly invoice.

 For trips longer than seven days, we will charge part of the total cost in advance and may take progress payments throughout the booking.

-Overall, renting a neighbour's car is still cheaper than most car rental companies when you take into account fuel, excess reduction and daily fees - plus, you get the convenience of being able to pick up and return the car 24/7.
+Overall, renting a neighbour's car is still cheaper than most car rental companies when you take into account fuel, excess reduction and daily fees - plus, you get the convenience of being able to pick up and return the car at a time that suits you, without having to head to the rental car depot.
 To see a comparison of what different kinds of trips might cost you, check out this cost comparison info.